ranneyd/cmsi488/homework3/README.md

 	c.
 Prove or disprove: "This grammar is LL(1)"

 	This grammar is not LL(1).
-The problem is with nonterminal E. E is optional.
-Suppose we are parsing a string, the next character is 'a' and we end up at E. Do we match `'a' B` or do we terminate and backtrack to `A M` and let M continue to `S->A->'a' E` which matches our 'a'?
-The choice matters because if the next character is a 'b', the second option will not work and we must evaluate the `'a' B`.
-Since we're looking ahead two, this is not LL(1); it is at least LL(2).
+Look at string 'aab'.
+It matches the first 'a' then arives at category E. The next token is an 'a'.
+An 'a' is a string that has one more 'a' than it has 'b's, so the 'a' we just matched could be the whole A, and this new 'a' could be another whole A or the beginning of another one.
+Assuming the second case, we can match nothing at this E and backtrack to the M case.
+However, if we did that, the string would not match because A doesn't match 'ab' ('ab' does not have one more 'a' than it has 'b's).
+This string 'aab' does match, however, so we need to know back in the fork at the road that we need to match the 'a' in the E case.
+But the only way we could have known that was by looking ahead at the 'b'.
+Thus, this cannot be LL(1).

 	d.
 Prove or disprove: "This grammar is ambiguous"

-	This grammar is ambigious because you can write different parse trees for the same string for some strings.
+	This grammar is ambigious because you can potentially write different parse trees for the same string.
 Consider 'aabbaa'.
 S can match 'a', 'aabba', and 'abbaa'.
-Since S is A followed by M, and M is an optional new S, our S can be followed by another S. This means that the first S can be 'a' and the second can be 'abbaa' or the first can be 'aabba' and the second can be 'a'.
+We know this matches one or more A's.
+This means that the first A can be 'a' and the second can be 'abbaa' or the first can be 'aabba' and the second can be 'a'.

 2. Here's a grammar that's trying to capture the usual expressions, terms, and factors, while considering assignment to be an expression.